telerik/teststudio-docs/docs/prerequisites/installation/installation-consideration.md

 ---
-title: Installation Consideration
+title: Installation Prerequisites
-page_title: Installation Consideration
+page_title: Installation Prerequisites
 description: "What machine to choose for installing Test Studio on.
 User permissions, Visual Studio requirements for installing Test Studio. "
 position: 0
 ---
-# Installation Consideration
+# Installation Prerequisites

 Before you install Test Studio, make sure that the following requirements are met: